jocoso/ACRE-Tool/README.md

 					RAISE an Error and
 					EXIT the PROGRAM urgently.
 			[and the same types of errors should be catched for saving, performing and exiting the program...]

-	The FUNCTION `train_actor` takes an instance of an Actor object (actor_param), and an intance of AI_Type object (ai_type), the function will train an actor by
-		TRYing TO:
-			EXECUTE the FUNCTION named `enact` that lives within the Actor object (actor_param) with the instance of AI_Type object (ai_type) as only argument.
-However, there is a
-		CATCH; in the chance an Error type (TrainWreckError) occurs, the function would need to:
-			DISPLAY the Error and
-			EXIT the PROGRAM urgently.

 	The FUNCTION `generate_prop` takes a Word (prop_id_param) as sole parameter, and it generates an instance of a Prop by: